 With my protective order, I was given temporary custody.
 Can I bring my children outside the state?

-You may have to first ask the court for permission before leaving; this may depend on the conditions of the custody provision in your protective order, whether or not the abuser was allowed visitation/custody rights, etc.
+You might need to ask the court for permission before leaving.
+This depends on the conditions of the custody provision in your protective order, whether the abuser has visitation or custody rights, and other factors.

 Can I have my Maryland protection order enforced in another state?